danascheider/oauth-2-rails-react/ch-3-ex-1/README.md

 ### Client Endpoints and Front-End Behaviour

 Because access tokens are persisted in the database, an access token could already be present on startup.
 This differs from the book, which leverages variables and in-memory data stores to keep track of access tokens.
 Consequently, the book's client application (which is a monolith, in contrast to the client in this system) is able to confidently assume that the correct access token value to display initially is `'NONE'`.
-Since this isn't the case for these applications, I've added the `/token` endpoint to the client API to enable the front end to fetch the last saved token to display initially.
+Since this isn't the case for these applications, I've added the `GET /token` endpoint to the client API to enable the front end to fetch the last saved token to display initially.
 The client does this in a `useEffect` hook, displaying either the access token or any error returned from the endpoint. `'NONE'` is only displayed if the response from the endpoint indicates that there is no saved access token.

 ### Scopes